srt-2000/algorithm/README.md

 ##Installation

-To install - ypu have copy this repo and create .venv with requirement packages.
+To install - you have copy this repo and create .venv with requirement packages.

 ##Using

+###START in terminal:

+            When you are inside your project and venv try command:

+                ~/xx/xx$: python main.py [name of command (see 'the main commands')]

+            or try help command to read all commands in terminal

+                ~/xx/xx$: python main.py --help

-The main commands:
+###The main commands:

       bf   Bloom filter algorithm
             It's show how works a Bloom filter for negative IP address.